Speaker profile last updated by AAE Talent Team on 03/07/2024.

 Changizi introduces an original theory that explains, from first principles, how the broad range of emotional expressions evolved, and provides a Rosetta Stone for human communication.
 It will revolutionize the way you see every social interaction, from deciding who gets the last slice of pizza to multimillion-dollar business negotiations, and change your definition of what makes us human.

 Mark Changizi is a keynote speaker and industry expert who speaks on a wide range of topics such as YOUR SUPERPOWERS OF VISION, HARNESSED: HOW LANGUAGE AND MUSIC MIMICKED NATURE AND TRANSFORMED APE TO MAN and EXPRESSLY HUMAN: DECODING THE LANGUAGE OF EMOTION.
 The estimated speaking fee range to book Mark Changizi for your event is $30,000 - $50,000.
 Mark Changizi generally travels from Miami, FL, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Jon Bergmann, Dave deBronkart, Stuart Firestein, Edward Tenner and Dave Logan, PhD.
+Similar motivational celebrity speakers are Jon Bergmann, Dave deBronkart, Stuart Firestein, Edward Tenner and Jimmy Wales.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Mark Changizi for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.